The genuine smpd.exe file is a software component of SMPD Process Manager by Intel.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the smpd.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The process known as Process manager service for MPICH2 applications or Process manager service for MPI applications belongs to software Folding or SMPD Process manager by Argonne National Lab (www.anl.gov) or Intel (www.intel.com).

 Description: Smpd.exe is not essential for the Windows OS and causes relatively few problems.
-The file smpd.exe is located in a subfolder of "C:\Program Files" or sometimes in the folder C:\Windows\System32 or in a subfolder of C:\ or in a subfolder of "C:\Documents and Settings".
+The smpd.exe file is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ or in the C:\Windows\System32 folder or in a subfolder of the user's profile folder.

 The program is not visible.
 The file is not a Windows system file.
 There is no information about the author of the file.
-The program uses ports to connect to a LAN or the Internet.
+The program uses ports to connect to or from a LAN or the Internet.
 Smpd.exe is able to manipulate other programs.
-Therefore the technical security rating is 54% dangerous; however you should also read the users reviews.
+Therefore the technical security rating is 52% dangerous; however you should also read the user reviews.

 Recommended: Identify smpd.exe related errors

 Important: Some malware camouflages itself as smpd.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the smpd.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.